 Oh but STDs!

-In the U.S. we live in a society that is so afraid of talking about sex with our own kids, it’s amazing that we’re considered a forward thinking first world country.
+In the U.S. we live in a society that is so afraid of talking about sex with our own kids, it’s amazing that we’re considered a forward-thinking first world country.

 There are kids in middle school today that don’t know how babies come about, they have no idea of what sex is or why they should know.
-We are a bunch of prudes afraid of talking about the real important issues like what happens when your body changes and hormones kick in.
+We are a bunch of prudes afraid of talking about the really important issues like what happens when your body changes and hormones kick in.

 Some parents begin health and sex education at home when the kid is 5 – 7 years old.
 What a revolutionary concept!
 This is how it should be though, and it shouldn’t be revolutionary to think this way.

 Our bodies sometimes are physically “ready” for sex as early as 9 years old.
 Why would you wait until they are 13 or 14 to bring up the topic!?

 Let’s be clear.
 There is no disease on this planet that cannot be contracted by someone that is circumcised.
 AIDS, HIV, genital herpes, syphilis affect circumcised and uncircumcised men exactly the same.

 If you stick your pole in the mud, it’s gonna get dirty.

 I’ll tell you what prevents STDs and STIs, education.
 Obviously, you need to be educated on the matter so you can educate your kids too.
 That’s another one of your jobs and you should not and cannot expect the school system or anyone else to do this.
 It is YOUR job.

 The state sucks at educating kids, primarily because religious nuts have demanded that sex ed not be taught in school.
 So the public school system won’t do it right and the few instances where they try to do it, they butcher the experience and opportunity to enlighten and truly educate the kids.